dabc24/homeassistant_nationalrailtimes_lovelace/README.md

 2) Select 'Frontend'
 3) In the top right of the screen, select the 3 dots and choose 'Custom repositories'
 4) For the repository field enter 'https://github.com/dabc24/homeassistant_nationalrailtimes_lovelace'
-5) Choose 'Lovelace' as the category
+5) Choose 'Dashboard' as the type
 6) Add
-7) Restart your HomeAssistant
+7) Restart your Home Assistant
 8) Explore & Download Repositories (depending on your version of Home Assistant)
 9) Search for 'National Rail Departure Times'
 10) Enjoy